-- Where the existing model is sound, the Management Committee will proceed to recruit a successor in the event that the incumbent post-holder intends to move on.
+• Where the existing model is sound, the Management Committee will proceed to recruit a successor in the event that the incumbent post-holder intends to move on.
 In that situation, it is the responsibility of the Management Committee to review the role description and person specification to ensure that it meets the organisation's current needs.
-It is unlikely that the resignation of the senior officer will occasion a re-think of the strategy. - Where the existing model is sound but there are constraints on the Association's ability to contribute to the wider agenda, the Management Committee will consider whether some form of collaboration with another RSL might offer the potential to reduce costs and consequently broaden the services that can be provided to tenants, in order to meet business plan objectives.
+It is unlikely that the resignation of the senior officer will occasion a re-think of the strategy.